 Public monuments overwhelmingly memorialize violent events and figures whose ideologies are to be set "permanently" in stone.
 Similar to these devastating capsules of time and hegemony, Medusa's form becomes petrified at its point of trauma through its many representations.
 The preservation of such oppressive structures prevents societal growth, reparation and healing.
-As our planet's temperature and seas rise, literally, socially, and metaphorically, stones that are cast seek new targets while stones amassed change form.
+As our planet's temperature and seas rise-literally, socially, metaphorically - stones that are cast seek new targets while stones amassed change form.
 We've seen these monumental structures crack, sink and crumble by forces of nature as well as communal protest.
 But could frozen time and trauma be melted down to their basic elements by a cosmic fire?

-On the 2023 Summer Solstice, as groundwork "Gateway to Infinity (An Anti-monument)" is unveiled.
-Located on Massachusett and Pawtucket land, between so-called "Christopher Columbus Park" and "Faneuil Hall," this artwork seeks to call upon the receptive properties of an Anti-monument, positioned to pull energy toward the earth for composting.
-The work invites audiences to reflect upon and contend with the sites' violent legacies and the choices made to freeze and commemorate them via conventional stone monuments.
-This energetic installation aims to alchemize petrified trauma by centering moving, living bodies upon a communal platform, rather than atop towering pedestals.
+On the 2023 Summer Solstice, the Gateway to Infinity (An Anti-monument) was unveiled.
+Located on Massachusett and Pawtucket Land, between so-called "Christopher Columbus Park" and "Faneuil Hall," this artwork seeks to call upon the receptive properties of an Anti-monument, positioned to pull energy toward the earth for composting.
+As traditional monuments protrude into space, marking territory and freezing trauma in stone, an Anti-monument, with the force of a tornado, receives and transforms.
+It is a cave, a shadow, a cauldron, a crucible, in motion.

-Atop the piece, myself and collaborators- non-binary Italian American artists, Vin Caponigro, Ash Capachione, and Laura Campagna- host a public ritual to free the head of Medusa.
-Three Gorgons (Molteni, Caponigro, and Laura Ganci), united by a lunar Priestess (Campagna), journey to the center, an Anti-monument, to invoke the spirit of Medusa Consciousness and the emerging awareness that recent reflections on her myth have reawakened.
+Upon the piece, myself and non-binary Italian American collaborators hosted a public ritual to free the head of Medusa and invoke the spirit of her consciousness in place of Columbus'.
 Via the beheading paradigm, we invite this ancient Ruler/ Protector to help restore connections of the mind and heart to land and sea.
-We call upon the Sun and the Ocean, as well as three conjunct planets the Moon, Mars and Venus, to aid in our alchemical process.
-We bring our own family patterns and privileges symbolized by our heirlooms and invite guests to bring theirs, distributing printed talismans and healing oils with prompts for participation.
-We invite the Solstice's fiery rays to melt down the tools of our ancestors so we may reshape them for future states of embodied, heart-centered memory and action.
+We invite the Solstice's fiery rays to melt down the tools of our ancestors so we may reshape them for future states of heart-centered action.